SirRickster/pyWorldMultiClock/README.md

 LCD AT&T Phone Time/Date is the font used for digital clocks.
 Available freely for personal use on most font websites.

-The lower clocks switch at fixed time defined on config file from a 52 list of cities defined in .env file.
+The lower clocks update every 60 seconds (by default), randomly displaying 4 cities from those defined in the .env file

 Every option is self-explanatory on the .env file (change font family, fontsize, colors)